We may earn money from the purchase of items mentioned in this post.

 A fellow police wife

 If you are on Facebook, there are many great police wives pages you can like and follow.
-Be sure you take care of yourself and control your exposure to media
+Be sure you take care of yourself and control your exposure to media If you struggle with depression, you are not alone.

 *Please note this open letter also applies to partners of any first responder who work the night shift.